The benefits of learning a new language — aside from being able to order ramen — on your career, education, and mental health.

 I personally had this experience most recently when applying for a job at Lyft in the US.
 Even though it was an American company and at the time only had vague international goals, I learned later that people remembered me as “that guy who lives in China and speaks Chinese”.

-Benefits of learning a language for mental health
+Benefits of learning a new language for mental health

 Learning a new language is a workout for the brain.
 It has benefits that are wide-randing, including helping you multitask, solve problems, and delay Alzheimer’s.